Foreign Languages at UNC-CH

 Here are all the languages available for the foreign language requirement.
 Click on any language you’re interested in to see information on courses offered, placement testing, and registration.

 Students who have taken or will take a standardized test: If you have taken an AP, IB, SAT-II or some other standardized test, please refer to this information on the Admissions website to find out what scores are required to receive credit and what credit will be awarded.
 (This information is only valid for students entering Carolina this fall; continuing students should consult the Advising Guide from their entry year.)

-First-year students: If your high school language was French, German, Latin, or Spanish, you must take the online placement exam, even if you don’t plan to continue in that language OR have standardized test scores that would satisfy the foreign language requirement.
-For most languages, continued study also requires a placement exam, even if you have test credit that fulfills the language requirement; refer to the list of languages above for more information.
+First-year students: If your high school language was French, German, Latin, or Spanish, you must take the online placement exam.
+This is the case even if you have standardized test scores that fulfill the language requirement and regardless of whether you decide to continue in the language or not.
+Please refer to the list of languages above for more information.

 Transfer students: If you have not completed your foreign language requirement through your previous coursework or with Advanced Placement, SAT II Subject Tests, International Baccalaureate, or other test credit, you must take the departmental placement test in the foreign language you studied in high school or at your first college/university.
 For most languages, continued study requires a placement test, even if you have transfer credit or test credit that fulfills the language requirement; refer to the list of languages above for more information.